Ultimate Guide to El Paredon, Guatemala

 Here are some other random things to know before you visit…

-There are no ATMs in El Paredon.
-Make sure you take out plenty of cash before you come, because not everywhere accepts credit cards (or you might have to pay a large fee.)
+There are not many ATMs in El Paredon.
+Make sure you take out plenty of cash before you come, because not everywhere accepts credit cards (or you might have to pay a large fee) and the ATMs run out of cash fast.

 Wear shoes on the beach.
 The beaches of El Paredon have black sand, which gets extremely HOT in the sun (think walking on paved asphalt in the middle of the day.)
 You will definitely want to wear shoes while walking on the beach, or risk burning your feet.